brown-band/website/pages/scripts/1982-1983/fall/columbia.md

 :::

 We wish the Columbia Football team good luck at their new home in the Meadowlands but ask how the Columbia band plans to get there.
-The Band forms a subway train on the field and plays "Give My regards to the Meadowlands".
+The Band forms a subway train on the field and plays “Give My regards to the Meadowlands”.

 :sd[Form it and play it - at end of song Flag is thrown]